francardoso93/travis-validate-json-test/README.md

 ## Guide
 ### Travis Setup

-Add the following to your `.travis.yml`:
+bbbAdd the following to your `.travis.yml`:
 ```yml
 language:
   node_js